Stock Beta Ratings Measure Stock Market Volatility

 To assess a company’s suitability for your portfolio, you are better off using more reliable measures of safety, such as steady earnings and cash flow, low debt and a secure hold on a growing market.

-Those are the kind of stocks we look for in our 3-part TSI Network approach: invest mainly in well-established, dividend-paying companies; spread your stock market investments across most if not all of the five main economic sectors (Manufacturing & Industry, Resources & Commodities, Consumer, Finance and Utilities); and avoid stocks in the broker/media limelight.
+Here’s our three-part portfolio building philosophy: invest mainly in well-established, dividend-paying companies; spread your stock market investments across most if not all of the five main economic sectors (Manufacturing & Industry, Resources & Commodities, Consumer, Finance and Utilities); and avoid stocks in the broker/media limelight.

 Stock market research: Don’t be led into a trap by high stock beta shares